 1957: Actress Kelly McGillis, best known for movies like "Witness," "Top Gun" and "The Accused," is born in Newport Beach, California.

 1956: Dick Clark makes his debut as host of "Bandstand" on a Philadelphia TV station.
-The name of the show is later changed to "American Bandstand" when it went nationwide.
-Here the microphone he used on that first show is displayed as a part of his music memorabilia collection in New York City in October 2006.
+The name of the show was later changed to "American Bandstand" when it went nationwide.

 1956: Actor Tom Hanks, an Oscar-winner for his roles in "Philadelphia" and "Forrest Gump," is born in Concord, California.
 Hanks is also known for movies such as "Splash," "Bachelor Party," "Big," "Sleepless in Seattle," "Apollo 13," "Saving Private Ryan," "Cast Away" and the "Toy Story" films.

 1955: Actor Jimmy Smits, best known for his roles in the TV series "L.A.
 Law," "NYPD Blue" and "The West Wing," is born in Brooklyn, New York.